kengmick/prc-front/README.md

 # chore list and features

+- [] write conditionals for every page to make sure it will still work if there is not enough data
-- [] add tours data type
+- [] add defalut images where necessary
-  - [] tours is a collection of events but maybe there is a way to refactor the logic
-- [] find out what the different tiers are for the users and what they get
-- [] rework the user profile page last
+- [] add data all data tables to user profile page
-- [] implement new data typs
+- [] add all forms to create the data for user
-- [] add comment functionalty
+- [] add free and paid tiers and limit data presented in forms
+- [] set up stripe payment portal in a test account
+- [] fix the progress bar in the song player

+- [] redesign and redesign as best as I can

+## working

+Data table on the profile page